 Lululemon’s Align pants are one of the most universally beloved pairs we’ve written about.
 Fitness instructor Ashley Rosenberg calls the style a “forever classic” that’s “just unbeatable.”
 Expecting mothers, yoga instructors, and other fitness folk all agree, praising their high-rise fit, durability, and four-way stretch.
 Strategist contributing editor Jessica Silvester is another fan: She wore these while seven months pregnant and told us the same pair still fits her years later: “My proportions have more or less returned to normal, but the fabric has snapped back, too; it continues to conform to my shape.”

 This shorter version of the Align pants also works as both workoutwear and loungewear, according to the Cut’s Diana Tsui.
 Made with lycra fiber that helps the pants hold their shape, Tsui says they offer a snug fit “without squishing any internal organs.”
 She adds: “They’re so ridiculously comfortable that I also wear them to sleep.”

-The Strategist’s resident running expert, senior writer Karen Iorio Adelson, calls this style one of her favorite pairs of running shorts.
+Former senior writer Karen Iorio Adelson, who was also the Strategist’s resident running expert, called this style one of her favorite pairs of running shorts.
 She likes that they are roomy enough around the legs, have a nifty side zipper pocket, and are long enough without getting in the way.
 “The slightly longer length provides generous coverage which can be nice on longer runs,” according to Adelson.

 “When the weather’s verging on too cold for shorts, fitted styles like these are warmer than loose ones since they allow for less airflow,” Adelson says of these shorts, which she also loves to run in.
 “These are thin enough that you’ll never overheat,” she adds, noting that she “also loves the generously sized pockets, which fit my phone, keys, and some energy gels.”